Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Self-employed work**
     You must be self-employed.
 You can't be an employee or receive social benefits.
 [Fake self-employment](/glossary/Scheinselbstständigkeit) is not allowed.[^3] If you only have one client, you might not get a freelance visa.
 - [ ] **Qualifications for your work**
-    You must know how to do your job.[^24] For example, you can't be a freelance musician if you can't make music.
+    You must know how to do your job.
+For example, you can't be a freelance musician if you have no music experience.
 You don't need professional training or a university degree.
 - [ ] **Permission to do this job**
-    You must have all the permits and special qualifications needed for the job.[^55] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
+    You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
 - [ ] **A realistic business plan**
     During your freelance visa interview, they check if your plan makes sense.
 You must have enough savings to start your business, and your business must contribute to the local economy.